 By Michel Sidibé

-Michel Sidibé is Executive Director, Joint United Nations Programme on HIV/AIDS (UNAIDS) and Under Secretary General of the United Nations.
+Michel Sidibé is the Executive Director of the Joint United Nations Program on HIV/AIDS and Under-Secretary-General of the United Nations.